 What's more, the prevalence of Small Intestine Bacterial Overgrowth (SIBO) is thought to be higher in rosacea patients, and a study in 2013 showed that some sufferers’ skin symptoms improved when their gut condition was treated with the antibiotic, rifaximin6.
 It's thought that gastrointestinal symptoms are present in about 28% of patients with psoriasis and studies have linked this skin condition with gut bacterial balance and overall intestinal health.

 The science behind the body's communication between the gut and the skin is still in its infancy.
 However, we do know that our intestinal health and our gut bacteria are not only important for digestion and absorption, but also influence inflammation and play a huge role in regulating our immune responses.
 In turn, these both have an impact on skin health.

 Different types of bacteria have been studied in relation to different skin conditions.
-If you suffer with a specific skin issue, it's best to see a trained practitioner (Dietician, Nutritionist, Nutritional Therapist) who help with diet advice relevant for that particular problem and perhaps suggest specific probiotic supplements with strains of bacteria that have been studied for their ability to help.
+If you suffer with a specific skin issue like acne, it's best to see a trained practitioner (Dietician, Nutritionist, Nutritional Therapist) who help with diet advice relevant for that particular problem and perhaps suggest specific probiotic supplements with strains of bacteria that have been studied for their ability to help.